Cowgirlblues is a Cape Town-based dye house and design studio specializing in South African wool and mohair.

 HISTORY OF COWGIRLBLUES

-After an international career as a strategy consultant, I returned to live in Cape Town.
-While recovering from extreme burnout I took up knitting and crafting again.
-Having no formal training or background in working with textiles I did a lot of experimenting with texture, patterns and colors.
-Frustrated at not being able to find suitable wool for a project locally, I decided to start spinning and dyeing my own, and so the idea for the Cowgirlblues brand was born.
+After an international career as a strategy consultant, founder Bridget Henderson returned to South Africa to live in Cape Town.
+While recovering from extreme burnout she took up knitting and crafting again.
+Having no formal training or background in working with textiles she did a lot of experimenting with texture, patterns and colors.
+After getting frustrated at not being able to find suitable wool for a project locally, she decided to start spinning and dyeing her own, and so the idea for the Cowgirlblues brand was born.

 THE COWGIRLBLUES TEAM